Samuelk-Chase/CS3450-Software-Engineering/Requirements/Business.md

 * Achievement System: An achievement system would be a great feature to retain players and increase playtime, but will not be prioritized over core gameplay mechanics.
 This likely will be in version 2.0.

+* Bug reporting and Game Feedback: Bug reporting and game feedback will be crucial in maintaining the game, but we don't expect this to be present in version 1.0.
+While reporting/feedback likely won't be integrated straight into the game in this version, the business can rely on emails and app store feedback until these features are implemented.

 #### Won't Have:

 * ***Monetization options***: We will not be implementing in-game monetization for this version.
 Monetization options will need to be analyzed after the business better understands how users play the game.
-Any of the monetization options could work, but should be limited to those that give some benefit to the player and should be limited in number so as not to ruin the reputation of the company.
+Any of the monetization options could work but should be limited to those that give some benefit to the player and should be limited in number so as not to ruin the reputation of the company.

    * Name change monetization: We won't be implementing name change monetization because we already have more important monetization strategies and don't want over monetize the game such that users view it as a money grab.

-   * "Next-level Marketing": This is indeed an idea, but probably a terrible idea that would ruin the reputation of the game, but it is always an option in the future if the customer gets desperate.`
+   * "Next-level Marketing": This is indeed an idea, but likely a terrible idea that would ruin the reputation of the game, but it is always an option in the future if the customer gets desperate.`

    * Character Boost Monetization: Like name change monetization we already have some standard monetization options and don't want to over-monetize the game, but it remains an option if the customer is not happy with other monetization options.